Content Strategies Behind Successful Blogs

 - Write the Pillar: Dedicate significant time to creating the best, most comprehensive guide on the internet for your core topic.

 - Establish Your Workflow: Create your SOPs.
-Define your writing days, editing days, and formatting standards.
+Define writing days, editing days, and formatting standards.

 Months 2–3: Execution and Internal Linking

 - Publish Consistently: Execute the plan.
-Write and publish the supporting articles from your cluster, ensuring you maintain a consistent schedule.
+Write and publish supporting articles from your cluster, maintaining a consistent schedule.

 - Begin Email Capture: Set up a simple lead magnet (e.g., a checklist related to your pillar post) and start collecting email addresses.